WillAdams/myappmaker-sdd/ch-definition-requirements-challenges.md

 (from the instructions for the Shapeoko 2 CNC machine)

-At the time of their creation  allowed clicking on the parts list which would then highlight the matching parts in the diagram --- presumably if javascript interactivity were enabled in a modern browser they would still work.
+At the time of their creation they allowed clicking on the parts list at the right of the drawing which would then highlight the matching parts in the diagram --- presumably if javascript interactivity were enabled in a modern browser they would still work.

-Possible output formats are pretty obvious --- compiling to HTML or SVG with Javascript would be the easiest deployment, but technically complex, writing out a stand-alone .py file would be a welcome option but may only work for a simplistic subset of the application's capabilities, and as noted elsewhere the native fileformat will be a .zip archive with identifying file extension which the development environment would be able to "play".
+Possible output formats are pretty obvious --- compiling to HTML or SVG with Javascript would be the a simple and potentially widespread deployment, but architecturarlly technically complex, writing out a stand-alone .py file would be a welcome option but may only work for a simplistic subset of the application's capabilities, and as noted elsewhere the native fileformat will be a .zip archive with identifying file extension which the development environment would be able to "play".

 A basic workflow/set of functions:

-- visually layout the window of a program
+- visually layout/drawing of the window of a program
 - interactively select elements of the program and code up behaviours and functionality
 - compile/export the program into some sort of file which could then be uploaded to GitHub (along with the source) and from there either run (say HTML web page w/ Javascript on a Github.io linked page) or to a .py file (with additional resources), or some sort of compiled file w/ runtime if need be